‘It’s therapeutic to play flawed people,’ says Jackson-Cohen

 Hey casting agents, listen up: Oliver Jackson-Cohen is interested in lighter roles.
 That’s not to say he didn’t like the darker, even scarier characters he’s played in recent years, but his mother warns that he needs a break.

-Mom’s comment came last year when Jackson-Cohen arrived in Vancouver to film the new series Surface, now broadcast weekly on Apple TV+.
+The mother’s comment came last year when Jackson-Cohen arrived in Vancouver to film the new series “Surface”, now broadcast weekly on Apple TV+.
 “She said, ‘You’re not going to make one of those sad boys of yours, are you?’
 And I said, ‘What’s it like?’
 I might like to see,'” the actor said, laughing.
 “So that kind of stuck with me…”.

-In Surface, Jackson-Cohen stars opposite Gugu Mbatha-Raw as James, a husband desperately trying to keep up appearances of a happy marriage after an accident causes his wife, Sophie (Mbatha-Raw), to lose her long-term memory. deadline.
+In “Surface,” Jackson-Cohen stars opposite Gugu Mbatha-Raw as James, a husband desperately trying to keep up appearances of a happy marriage after an accident causes his wife, Sophie (Mbatha-Raw), to lose her memory. long term.
 The more James tries to hide past problems, the more Sophie becomes suspicious and distant.

 “It’s very interesting when someone is keeping a lot of secrets,” he said.
 “It creates a lot of tension, and if you’re not allowed to say certain things and you’re holding back a lot, people can perceive it in a lot of different ways.
 I hope it worked and it feels overprotective or controlling or whatever – even But I hope that as the show continues and peels away the layers, people will realize what’s underneath.”

-ATTRACTED BY PAIN.
 Jackson-Cohen says she finds “it’s therapeutic” to play flawed people.
 “I don’t know what that says about me, but I’m drawn to people’s pain.
 I find the expression of that pain a comforting thing.”
-For now, Jackson-Cohen is back in Vancouver alongside Jenna Coleman, filming a series for Prime Video called Wilderness, which he describes as “not lighthearted at all.”
+For now, Jackson-Cohen is back in Vancouver alongside Jenna Coleman, filming a series for Prime Video called “Wilderness,” which he describes as “not lighthearted at all.”

-Then he hopes there will be another season of Surface, which he likes because he’s known Mbatha-Raw for years.
+Then he hopes there will be another season of “Surface”, which he likes because he has known Mbatha-Raw for years.
 “I did one of my first jobs with Gugu when I was 19.
 We enjoyed an episode of something very questionable on the BBC, we’ve known each other since then, and she’s a wonderful human being.”
-The information is from the newspaper.
-The State of São Paulo.